Donate Menu

 Read more

 • Project staff meet with the parents and caregivers and children and encourage children to go to school.
 Once parents and children are interested, the team support the child to be enrolled into school.
-Children can attend education dlub for support with their studies to help them keep up with their school work.
+Children can attend education club for support with their studies to help them keep up with their school work.

 • Warm meals are given to children at the education clubs as well as dry rations for their families to ensure that they do not go hungry and are able to focus on their studies.